repainted-kitchen-cabinets

 removing-kitchen-cabinet-doors-replacing-with-glass-kitchen-cabinets

-Next it’s time to dismantle the cabinets.
+Next, it’s time to dismantle the cabinets.
 Use a basic screwdriver to remove the doors and hardware (knobs, hinges, latches…).
 It’s easy to mix everything up at this point, so use whatever system works for you to keep it all organized so you’ll have no question what belongs with what when it comes to reassembling (you can just use a pencil and mark them to correspond).

-Prepwork and Painting
+Prep Work and Painting

 cleaning-and-restaining-kitchen-cabinets

 Now it’s time to paint.
-First, the cabinet doors and sidings require a coat of primer sealer.
+First, the cabinet doors and sidings require a coat of primer-sealer.
 This is used to ensure the paint bonds to the wood.
-For best results, use a shellac or oil based primer.
-They’re both effective at keeping original dark wood from showing through.
-Apply a second primer coat, if necessary.
-When it comes to applying the actual paint, be certain to use a proven premium quality brand (that’s available in many finish options).
-It’s a bit pricey, but with it (and necessary if you’re doing DIY because you don’t have a warranty for the work and you want it to last).
+For best results, use a shellac or oil-based primer.
+They’re both effective at keeping the original dark wood from showing through.
+Apply a second primer coat if necessary.

 couple-enjoys-their-hard-work-repainted-kitchen-cabinets-during-remodel